-Let’s be honest: how many goals have you set this year in January?
+Let’s be honest: how many goals did you set this January?
 And how many of them have you actually achieved?

-So basically, less than 8% of people in the US actually achieve their goals.
+So basically, less than 8% of people in the U.S. reach their goals.

-Are you ready to discover 11 reasons for self-sabotage and how to overcome them?
+Ready to discover the 11 most common forms of self-sabotage and how to overcome them?

 Self-sabotage is the act of getting in your own way with poor thinking and decision-making.